Sobilo34/alx-low_level_programming/0x03-debugging/README.md

 <img src="https://i.pinimg.com/736x/54/2a/1c/542a1c0ee23024c1daec8aaf7ccf3c90.jpg" alt="Debugging Icon" width="100%" height="400px">

+## Project description:
+This concept of this project is to learn how to debug codes with bugs manually.

+## Learning Objectives:
+- What is debugging
+- What are some methods of debugging manually
+- How to read the error messages
+THe following are the descriptions of the functionality of the tasks together with the Output Layout

 ### Task 0
 Created file named 0-main.c that tests if the function [positive_or_negative()](https://github.com/Sobilo34/alx-low_level_programming/blob/master/0x01-variables_if_else_while/0-positive_or_negative.c) gives the correct output when given a case of 0.
 - Output Layout